Dimension-Free Multimodal Sampling via Preconditioned Annealed Langevin Dynamics: Numerical Experiments

 \subsection{The Importance of Preconditioning}

-We now introduce error in both the initialization and the score.
-To isolate the role in achieving dimension-uniformity that our theory attributes to the preconditioner, we initialize the ALD diffusion from a mixture with incorrect weights $(0.1,0.9)$ but with the same component means and covariances as the target, so that the initialization error does not play a role in the stability analysis (the second sum on the right-hand side of~\eqref{eq:init-kl-upper-bound} is zero).
+We now introduce controlled perturbations in both the initialization and the score.
+To isolate the role that our theory attributes to the preconditioner in achieving dimension-uniformity, we use the same initialization for both preconditioners: a mixture with incorrect weights $(0.1,0.9)$ but with the same component means and covariances as the target.
+Thus, the resulting initialization mismatch is uniformly controlled in $d$; relative to the target mixture it is only a weight mismatch, while relative to the smoothed initial law the additional covariance mismatch is summable.
 The ALD drift, in contrast, is computed under a misspecified mixture in which the component covariances are perturbed.